Nov

 • Security coverage

-• Number of open issues: 2 open issues, 1 of which is a bug, and also has a patch available
+• Number of open issues: 11 open issues, none of which are bugs

 • Usage stats: